SQL Server Indexes Interview Questions and Answers

 The above SQL command will not allow any duplicate values in the ProductName column and an index is the best tool for the database to use to enforce this rule.
 Each time an application adds or modifies a row in the table, the database needs to search all existing records to ensure none of the values in the new data duplicate existing values.

-What are the disadvantages of an Index?
+What are the disadvantages of an Index in SQL Server?

 There are 2 disadvantages of an Index